kamallamarti/Prompt-Engineering/README.md

-# PROMPT Engineering: How to Guide an LLM to Optimal Output
+# PROMPT Engineering: How to Guide an LLM to Optimal Output using Python

 This project draws inspiration from Andrew Ng and Isa Fulford's excellent course, "ChatGPT Prompt Engineering for Developers."
 The repository showcases the art of prompt engineering for OpenAI's GPT-3.5 Turbo, providing insights into effective communication with the language model for specific tasks using simple and clear prompts.

+## Prerequisite:
+- OpenAI API
+- VSCode or Jupyter notebook
+- Python

 Here's a breakdown of the featured functionalities:

 1. **Summarization:** Craft precise prompts for clear and relevant summaries.
 2. **Creative Book Titles:** Generate imaginative book titles, authors, and genres in JSON format.